-• Alfred Loeb State Park is nestled in the southernmost Myrtlewood habitat in Oregon
+• Alfred Loeb State Park is nestled within Oregon’s southernmost Myrtlewood habitat

 • The area is popular for fishing, swimming, and rockhounding opportunities

-Alfred A. Loeb State Park, also known as Loeb, is a picturesque destination nestled in a shaded Myrtlewood grove on the bank of the Chetco River.
-Loeb is just 8 miles away from Brookings, the southernmost coastal town of Oregon, which makes this site extremely popular among locals and tourists who travel along the Pacific Coast.
+Alfred A. Loeb State Park, also known as Loeb, is a picturesque destination nestled in a shaded Myrtlewood grove along the banks of the Chetco River.
+Located just 8 miles from Brookings, Oregon’s southernmost coastal town, this serene park is a popular stop for locals and travelers exploring the Pacific Coast.

-A big rock in the middle of the river is highly enjoyed by kids for the fun of climbing and jumping.
+The pebble and cobble shoreline includes both shallow and deeper areas for wading and swimming.
+A large rock in the middle of the river is especially popular with kids for climbing and jumping.

 Chetco River Swimming & Other Water Activities

-Chetco's extensive gravel bars are known for plenty of interesting rocks and minerals.
-Large sizes of white quartz, jasper, and agate are in abundance here.
-Rarely carnelian agate, petrified wood, and serpentine can be found as well.
+Chetco's extensive gravel bars are known for plenty of rocks and minerals.
+You can find an abundance of of white quartz, jasper, and agate.
+Rarer finds include carnelian agate, petrified wood, and serpentine.

 Alfred Loeb State Park Camping